dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 ```

 ## EAP-based Wi-Fi profile example
-The following example includes the XML code for an EAP-based Wi-Fi profile:
+The following example includes the XML code for an EAP-based Wi-Fi profile: It is provided to show proper format and should not be taken as a recommendation.

 ```
     <WLANProfile xmlns="http://www.microsoft.com/networking/WLAN/profile/v1">